boschresearch/blech-doc/website/content/en/docs/user-manual/expressions.md

 ```

 In line 1, the 9 is deduced to have type `int32` because the left hand side is already typed.
-Note that a bits literal cannot be used to initialise an integer for reasons explained <<expr:bitsliterals,above>>.
+Note that a bits literal cannot be used to initialise an integer for reasons explained [above](#bitsandints).

 In line 2, the literal `17` is deduced to be `int32`, then a signed 32-bit addition is performed and `b` is also deduced to be an `int32`.